rakeshbm/Hypervideo-Authoring/README.md

-# FxTest
+# Hypervideo Authoring Tool

-A repo containing a test implementation of a HyperVideo author tool and player.
+A HyperVideo authoring tool and player built from scratch in Java.

 ## Requirements:
 - Java (preferably 7 and above)